Welcome to LifeStyle©1989-2020

 I studied physics and specialised in astrophysics and later anti-gravity propulsion as well as computer sciences.
 I went back to my work at Philips and became involved in mainframe computers as I saw here the future.
 As to political and other upheavals in Europe, I decided to migrate to Australia to live more secure.
 In late 1970 I was again involved in commercial radio and TV but found interest in Amateur Radio and became a member of the Wireless Institute of Australia in Victoria.
 At the time, the main reason to get a license was to communicate by HAM radio to overseas and to overcome the great distance between my beloved France and Australia without using the expenses of telephony.
 Mind you at the time telecommunications in Europe were by cable and rather expensive.
 Nowadays all this has changed and it is just a click of a button and free of charge to speak to someone nearly everywhere on this planet and above.

-Stimulated by my friend since about 30 years Greg McCulkin and loving technical equipment I decided to do a Foundation License in my mature years.
+Stimulated by my friend since about 30 years Greg McCulkin and loving technical equipment I decided to do an Amateur License in my now rather mature years.
 I tried and did this as I do with everything in my life propelled by the enthusiasm and overdid my studying without thinking what I was up to.
 I now see too many complications as to the typical bureaucracy that is flowing everywhere in Australia and I lost interest.
 I also found most of the Radio Amateurs not to be the friendliest persons to newcomers.
-Nevertheless, I received the foundation licence begin of 2017.
+Nevertheless, I received the Amateur Licence at the begin of 2017.
+The callsign is VK1GYL.

 Here is the resignation email I wrote to the Amateur Radio Club of NSW, the eldest radio club in the World and ACMA: